Accounting and tax in Italy

 - At least 50 employees

-The accounts must be accompanied by a Director’s Report (nota integrativa), which is a statement by the director(s), explaining that figures indicated in the accounts and, if the company is audited, by a report prepared by the auditors.
+The accounts must be accompanied by a Director’s Report (nota integrativa), explaining the financial figures, and, if applicable, a report from the auditors, ensuring compliance with all relevant accounting in Italy standards.

 Audit Requirements

 Italian private limited companies (società a responsabilità limitata), which do not qualify to file the abbreviated account or are subject to file consolidated accounts or are part of a group that exceeds the limit shall appoint an internal auditor.
-Italian public limited companies (società per azioni) regardless of whether their stock are listed in a stock exchange shall appoint an internal board of auditors composed of al least 3 member one of which must be a registered in the Italian Register of Auditors.
+Italian public limited companies (società per azioni) regardless of whether their stock is listed in a stock exchange shall appoint an internal board of auditors comprised of at least 3 members one of which must be a registered in the Italian Register of Auditors.

-In addition, companies that are required to file consolidated accounts shall also appoint an external auditor.
+In addition, companies required to file consolidated accounts shall also appoint an external auditor.

 Auditing is required for: